dmcnulty27/PHI-696/Project-2/README.md

 (a) ∃r.C and ∀r.C

-(a) ∃ParentOf.Capricorn: Things that are biological parents of Capricorns
+(a) Corresponding to all instances that are related to some instances of C

-(a) ∀ParentOf.Capricorn: All biological parents of Capricorns
+(a) Corresponding to all instances that are related to only instances of C

 (b) ∃r-.C and ∀r-.C

-(b) ∃r-.C and ∀r-.C∃ParentOf-.Capricorn: Things that are biological children of parents are Capricorns
+(b) Corresponding to some instance of C that relates to all instances

-(b) ∀ParentOf-.ParentedCapricorn: All things that are biological children of parents are Capricorns
+(b) Corresponding to only instances of C that relate to all instances

 (c) <=nr and <=nr.C